-Associate Professor of Population Studies and Environmental Studies (Research)
+Associate Professor of Population Studies and Environment and Society (Research)

 Elizabeth Fussell joined Brown University and the PSTC in the fall of 2014.
 She is a sociologist and demographer whose research focuses on international and internal migration, and environmental drivers of migration.
 She is Editor-in-Chief of the Springer journal Population & Environment.